josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🛰️🧠_refs_to_asd_do_not_nullify_pattern_recognition_of_survivor.md

 i fucking wish i didn't know any of this.

 but yes, of course he eroticises other men, including along racialisation lines.

+yes, it is sexual harassment including of specific identifiable men who he may have worked with.

+yes, this still goes on.

 and i've tried so hard to be nice.